thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 ## 3) Tree Search Algorithms (40 minutes)
 - Solving a Sudoku
 - Creating a schedule under constraints
-- Knapsack Problem (Choosing which shipments to put in container)
-- Branch-and-bound Intuition
+- Knapsack Problem/Branch-and-bound Intuition
 - Mixing search algorithms with simulations
-- EXERCISE: Choose the right heuristic
+- EXERCISE: Choosing the right heuristics
     - Knapsack: which items should I grab first?
+    - Knapsack: what's the relaxation value?
     - Scheduling: which employees should I schedule first?
     - Scheduling: upon scheduling this employee, what can I prune?